-vegetable egg rolls - pickledplum.com
+Vegetable egg rolls

-Ingredients for Vegetable Egg Rolls
+Vegetable Egg Rolls Ingredients

 • Oil: The oil will be used for frying the egg rolls so choose something neutral that has a high smoke point such as refined vegetable oil or safflower oil.

+• Super basic.
 You can simplify the list of ingredients even more by omitting the carrot and scallions, and just using cabbage as a filling.
-Or if you’d like to make the rolls a little more substantial you can add smoked tofu or chopped mushrooms.

 How to Make Egg Rolls